sswam/allemande/doc/README-barbarella.md

 ## Requirements

-- Currently Allemande requires a 24GB GPU such as a 3090 to run the LLM model, speech recognition, and speech synthesis at once.
+- Currently this system requires a 24GB GPU such as a 3090 to run the LLM model, speech recognition, and speech synthesis at once.
 In future I hope to reduce the memory requirements.

 - GNU/Linux
 - python3 < 3.11